 people are far more likely to be aggressive if they have nowhere to turn to for

-help, but to admit to the fact that their policies are saving the lives of men
+help.
+But admitting to the fact that their policies are saving the lives of men

 rather than the lives of women is something that they are most unlikely to do, given that